 The great thing about maintaining a group board is that you’re able to see who invited a potential spammer.
 You have the option to kick off, not only the spammer, but also uninvite all the users that person invited, as well as delete all pins that the spammer posted on the group board.

 As your group boards get larger, you should always do your best to check them out every day and make sure that they aren’t being spammed.

 One of the big dangers of not monitoring your spam is the potential to have your whole Pinterest account shut down.
 If too many people are reporting spam on your group board, Pinterest could potentially shut down your account all of a sudden, and it could take weeks before the account is reinstated if at all.

 This is why as your group boards get bigger, you need to be even more vigilant to ensure that members follow the guidelines.

 Creating amazing group boards is truly a journey that never ends.
 You will be able to connect with more enthusiasts and people who are just as like minded as you.

-Do you run or contribute to a group board?
-What helpful tips and hints do you have for creating and running a successful group board?
+Do you run or contribute to a Pinterest group board?
+What helpful tips and hints do you have for creating and launching a successful Pinterest group board?
 I’d love to hear your answers in the comments section.